-If you’ve purchased a new refrigerator recently, you probably thought about putting your old one in the garage.
-Most older fridges make great secondary storage for bulk food or beer.
-However, if your garage isn’t climate controlled or insulated, you may be wondering if you can put your old fridge in there.
+If you’ve purchased a second fridge recently, you probably thought about putting your old refrigerator in the garage.
+But if your garage isn’t climate controlled or insulated, that might not be the best option.

-The ambient room temperature has a lot of impact on on how your refrigerator and freezer perform.
-Not only will they use up to 50% more electricity in a warm room than a cooler one, but they’ll work harder as well.
+The ambient room temperature impacts how your refrigerator and freezer performs.
+Fridges and freezers will use up to 50% more electricity in a warm room than in a cooler one.

-Most refrigerators were designed to work inside your climate controlled home.
-They’re expecting an operating temperature between 60-85ºF (15-30ºC).
-Even so-called outdoor fridges only extend that range to between 50º and around 110º F.
+Most refrigerators were designed to work inside your climate-controlled home, between 60-85ºF (15-30ºC).
+Even so-called outdoor fridges have only a slightly wider temperature range of between 50º and around 110º F.

 Not so fast.